Random walks and L\'evy processes as rough paths: Introduction

-While we do not address the concept of a c{\`a}dl{\`a}g rough path in this paper, we highlight that our work is related to that of~\cite{FrizShekhar14} in the following way: choosing the connecting paths as exponentials of linear chords in the Lie algebra of $G^N(\R^d)$, then solving the resulting (continuous) RDE and removing the added fictitious times from the solution, yields precisely the solution to the RDE with jumps in the sense of~\cite{FrizShekhar14} (see Definition~39 and Theorem~40 of~\cite{FrizShekhar14}).
+The method we employ here to give meaning to c{\`a}dl{\`a}g rough paths is to connect left- and right-limits with continuous paths and treat the resulting object as a classical rough path.
+We therefore do not address directly the concept of a c{\`a}dl{\`a}g RDE in this paper, but emphasise that our methods relate closely to Marcus SDEs and that Theorems~\ref{thm_LevyFinitepVar} and~\ref{thm_LKFormula} can be seen as generalisations of two related results in~\cite{FrizShekhar12} (discussed further in Section~\ref{sec:LevyProcesses}).
+We mention however that the method of proof used for our main results, which is based on approximating a L{\'e}vy process by a sequence of random walks, is different to the methods used in~\cite{FrizShekhar12}.

-Our method of transforming a c{\`a}dl{\`a}g path into a continuous path thus already appears in~\cite{Williams01} and~\cite{FrizShekhar14}, and may be viewed as a generalisation which allows for more flexibility in the way we interpolate jumps.
-Examples of interest of non-standard interpolations date back to the works of McShane~\cite{McShane72} and Sussman~\cite{Sussmann91} on approximations of Brownian motion (discussed further in Remark~\ref{remark:McShane} and Examples~\ref{ex_nonLinearInter} and~\ref{ex_pertubedWalk}), and recently in the work of Flint, Hambly and Lyons~\cite{Flint15}, where the authors consider limits of non-standard piecewise linear interpolations in rough path topologies.
+We also point out that our methods treat general interpolations, which depend arbitrarily on the endpoints of jumps, on the same footing as the simpler linear interpolation used in Marcus SDEs.
+Examples of interest of such non-linear interpolations date back to the works of McShane~\cite{McShane72} and Sussman~\cite{Sussmann91} on approximations of Brownian motion (discussed further in Examples~\ref{ex_nonLinearInter} and~\ref{ex_pertubedWalk}), and recently in the work of Flint, Hambly and Lyons~\cite{Flint16}.